 Hardy to zones 3-9.
-Groundnut is a perennial vine reaching a mature height of 3- pots, because if the roots circle in the pot, 4 meters.
-It takes about 2-3 years to produce tubers that are edible and taste like potatoes. tolerates partial shade.
+Groundnut is a perennial vine reaching a mature height of 3-4 meters.
+It takes about 2-3 years to produce tubers that are edible and taste like potatoes.
+It prefers slightly acidic soil (pH 6.1-6.5) and tolerates partial shade.

-5.2 Honey Locust
+5.3 Honey Locust